one-line descendant chart to Lovett

 This family name in the 17th and early 18th centuries is spelled variously depending on the document and the gravestone.
 There were varying degrees of literacy, even among town clerks and ministers.
 Spelling was fluid and often reflected phonetics, but the prevailing spelling amongst family members was decidedly "Woodbery."
 Since there is no ambiguity about this, I see no reason not to use it.
 I do so with the note that other spelling were used, uncommonly by Woodberys themselves, more commonly by others.
 This spelling eventually shifted to "Woodberry," and now "Woodbury" is favored.Humphrey Woodberry - Humphrey Woodbury

-children of Humphrey Woodbery and Elizabeth Hunter:1
+Children of Humphrey Woodbery and Elizabeth Hunter:35

 i.
 Thomas, b. prob. by December 1637, no baptism record at Salem